Are you writing a “script” or a “screenplay?” Is there a difference between the terms script and screenplay?

 DIFFICULT – What producers and development execs call writers who stand up for themselves.

 PACKAGING – When an agency puts together multiple elements of a movie – script, director, stars and sometimes even financing – before taking the project to the studio.
 Agencies get a fee from the studio for doing this.
-Usually only the biggest agencies can package a movie.
+Usually only the biggest agencies can package a movie or television series.